Delving into Sequential Patches for Deepfake Detection: Experiments

 \subsection{Generalizability evaluation}

 For practical application, generalizability should be one of the most concerned properties.
 Nevertheless, it is usually the Achilles' heel of most deepfake detectors.
 Since deepfakes generated by different forgery methods (in different datasets) hold different kinds of forgery cues, and overfitting on semantic visual artifacts of the train set can easily lead to cross-dataset evaluation collapse.
-As we show the performance of models trained on FF++ HQ and tested on four unseen datasets in Table.~\ref{tab:cross_dataset_test}, many methods do not perform satisfactorily.
-In contrast, our approach outperforms all the recently published novel detectors and sets a new state-of-the-art of 91.8 AUC\% averaged from the four datasets.
-Note that PatchForensics \cite{chai2020makes} also focuses on local patches, but they only narrow the perceptive field by truncating the CNN without considering the relations between patches globally, and consequently shows limited generalization.
+As we show the performance of models trained on FF++ and tested on four unseen datasets in Table.~\ref{tab:cross_dataset_test}, many methods do not perform satisfactorily.
+In contrast, our approach outperforms all the recently published novel detectors, and achieves a new state of the art of 91.9 AUC\% averaged from the four datasets.
+Note PatchForensics also focuses on local patches, but only narrows the perceptive field by truncating the CNN without considering the relations between patches globally, it shows limited generalizability.

 In addition, FTCN-TT reports comparable results, where they also leverage the self-attention mechanism.
 But different from our low-level temporal view, they use the semantic features of the whole frame for prediction.
 Thus, when the visual artifacts are less distinguishable in CelebDF and DFDC, our method surpasses it by a clear margin.
-A similar situation is presented in LipForensics, which is proposed to perform deepfake detection using pretrain priors \cite{ma2021towards} of high-level semantic understanding.
-With temporal regularity consideration, they also achieve comparable results on FaceSh and DeepFo but show suboptimal performance on CelebDF and DFDC.
+A similar situation in LipForensics, which is proposed to perform deepfake detection using pretrain priors \cite{ma2021towards} of high-level semantic understanding.
+With temporal regularity considered, they also achieve comparable results but show suboptimal performance on CelebDF and DFDC.
 Moreover, PCL+I2G and Face X-ray also focus on low-level learning.
-However, without considering temporal properties, they exhibit insufficient robustness and perform poorly in DFDC, inwhich the videos are filmed under very different circumstances and have been perturbed to some extent.
+However, without considering temporal properties, they exhibit insufficient robustness and perform poorly in DFDC, where the videos are filmed under very different circumstances and have been perturbed to some extent.